 Boston is one of the largest cities in the United States and the largest city in the state of Massachusetts.
 Museums of Boston are some of the best places you should visit since there are many of them here.
 This city was founded in 1630 by immigrants and is the epicenter of the American Revolution.
-The rich history of this city with its beautiful architecture, the existence of prestigious universities such as Harvard, prominent sports teams and very attractive museums which attracts many tourists every year.
+The rich history of this city, with its beautiful architecture, the existence of prestigious universities such as Harvard, prominent sports teams, and very attractive museums, attracts many tourists every year.
 In fact, if you are interested in a classic city in America, Boston is one of the best possible travel choices.

 Museum of Fine Arts at 465 Huntington Avenue

 The Museum of Fine Arts, Boston has its initial funding in 1870.
-This place is on the historic homelands of the Massachusetts people which for a long time was a place of meeting and exchange among different nations.
-This museum opened to the general public in year 1876.
-You can find Museum of Fine Arts on Huntington Avenue, which is home to 500,000 works of art.
+This place is in the historic homelands of the Massachusetts people, which for a long time was a place of meeting and exchange among different nations.
+This museum opened to the general public in the year 1876.
+You can find the Museum of Fine Arts on Huntington Avenue, which is home to 500,000 works of art.
 In recent years, has become one of the most comprehensive art museums in the world.
-When you visit here you can experience artworks from ancient Egyptian era to modern contemporary ones.
+When you visit here, you can experience artworks from the ancient Egyptian era to modern contemporary ones.

 Boston Children’s Museum at Congress Street

 Boston Children’s Museum is the second oldest museum of its type in the world.
 Also, it is one of the most influential children’s museums of Boston too.
-This museum was founded in 1913 by the Science Teachers’ Bureau to be a center for the exchange of ideas to advance the teaching of science.
-Here, children will engage in joyful discovery and have appreciation for this world and develop some foundational skills.
-Moreover, Boston Children’s Museum exhibits focus mainly on environmental awareness, science, culture, health & fitness as well as the arts.
+This museum was founded in 1913 by the Science Teachers’ Bureau to be a center for exchanging ideas to advance science teaching.
+Here, children will engage in joyful discovery and have an appreciation for this world, and develop some foundational skills.
+Moreover, Boston Children’s Museum exhibits focus mainly on environmental awareness, science, culture, health & fitness, as well as the arts.

 Museum of Science inside Science Park

-Museum of Science is one of the largest science centers worldwide.
-Also, it is one of New England’s most popular cultural institution.
-The purpose of Museum of Science is to lead the nationwide effort to popularize engineering education awareness and help individuals to reconnect with mathematics again.
+The Museum of Science is one of the largest science centers worldwide.
+Also, it is one of New England’s most popular cultural institutions.
+The purpose of the Museum of Science is to lead the nationwide effort to popularize engineering education awareness and help individuals to reconnect with mathematics again.

 Isabella Stewart Gardner Museum next to Evans Way Park

-Isabella Stewart Gardner Museum is another one of smaller museums of Boston.
-It is good to know that construction of the Museum was mostly done in year 1901.
+Isabella Stewart Gardner Museum is another one of the smaller museums of Boston.
+It is good to know that the construction of the Museum was mostly done in the year 1901.
 Also, there are an interesting collection of sculptures, paintings, manuscripts, rare books, and decorative arts available here.

 The Institute of Contemporary Art at Harbor Shore

-The Institute of Contemporary Art has is sister institution to New York’s The Museum of Modern Art.
+The Institute of Contemporary Art is a sister institution to New York’s The Museum of Modern Art.
 The artworks here consist of literature, visual arts as well as some performances.
-Throughout its operation the ICA always supported the new & upcoming artists and bringing them to public attention.
-The General Admission cost is $15 and individuals under 18 can attend here free of charge.
+Throughout its operation, the ICA always supported new & upcoming artists and brought them to public attention.
+The General Admission cost is $15, and individuals under 18 can attend here free of charge.